wp-plugins/top-social-stories-free/readme.txt

 = How long does it take to collect data? =

-It depends on the traffic of your site?
+It depends on the traffic of your site and the "ajax delay calls parameter", if you have a lot of traffic and put the "ajax delay calls parameter" to 5-10 seconds, it will take many data in a few hours.
+After install you should wait a few days to get a lot of data, but you can reload the analytics page every time you want to see changes in collected data.

 = Does it slow down my site? =

-No, data are collected asyncronously with javascript
+No, data are collected asyncronously with javascript, after some seconds (this is the "ajax delay calls parameter") that the page is loaded.

+= Can I show shares counters in my theme? =

+Yes you can activate the export feature to save counters on custom fields for each post (you will find 'facebook_shares', 'twitter_shares' fields... one for each social network).
+Then you have to use the standard custom fields function to extract data.

 == Screenshots ==